Time and Attendance

 Managers should also receive notifications when employees clock in and clock out for breaks.
 With these instant notifications, it’s possible to cross-reference clocking in and out with the shift schedule to make sure there are no discrepancies in break times.
 Giving managers the ability to manage operations during the day ensures they can easily spot time theft.

-Create time and attendance policies and communicate them clearly to your staff.
+Create attendance policies and communicate them clearly to your staff.
 Your staff might be unaware of their actions and how they can be perceived as time theft, so it’s important they know what time theft is and how they may be breaking company policy.

 Make sure time and attendance policies include clocking in and out procedures, break periods, and cell phone and social media usage when on the clock.
 It’s crucial that employees know what time theft is and understand that it will not be tolerated.
 If necessary, make sure policies are enforced with disciplinary actions, as they may act as a deterrent.